Geeth0476/Fundamentels-Of-Computing/README.md

 ## 📸 Output Screenshots

-Each program has a corresponding screenshot showing its output.
-These are located in the `screenshots/` directory.
+Each program screenshot showing its output.

 ## 🛠 How to Run